Main Street Capital Co. (NYSE:MAIN) Shares Bought by Bank of New York Mellon Corp

 Bank of New York Mellon Corp raised its position in Main Street Capital Co.
 (NYSE:MAIN) by 9.0% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 117,437 shares of the financial services provider’s stock after purchasing an additional 9,673 shares during the quarter.
 Bank of New York Mellon Corp owned about 0.17% of Main Street Capital worth $4,826,000 as of its most recent SEC filing.

-Other large investors have also recently bought and sold shares of the company.
-Marshall Wace North America L.P. acquired a new position in Main Street Capital in the 1st quarter valued at about $30,000.
+A number of other large investors have also recently bought and sold shares of MAIN.
+Marshall Wace North America L.P. acquired a new position in shares of Main Street Capital in the 1st quarter worth approximately $30,000.
 Gradient Investments LLC lifted its holdings in shares of Main Street Capital by 24.1% in the 2nd quarter.
 Gradient Investments LLC now owns 1,979 shares of the financial services provider’s stock worth $81,000 after acquiring an additional 384 shares during the last quarter.
 Endurance Wealth Management Inc. lifted its holdings in shares of Main Street Capital by 19.2% in the 2nd quarter.
 Endurance Wealth Management Inc. now owns 3,100 shares of the financial services provider’s stock worth $127,000 after acquiring an additional 500 shares during the last quarter.
 RMR Wealth Builders lifted its holdings in shares of Main Street Capital by 17.6% in the 1st quarter.
 RMR Wealth Builders now owns 3,561 shares of the financial services provider’s stock worth $139,000 after acquiring an additional 532 shares during the last quarter.
 Finally, Day & Ennis LLC acquired a new position in shares of Main Street Capital in the 2nd quarter worth approximately $202,000.
 Institutional investors own 17.42% of the company’s stock.

 The company also recently disclosed a monthly dividend, which will be paid on Wednesday, December 15th.
 Shareholders of record on Wednesday, November 24th will be given a $0.21 dividend.
 This represents a $2.52 dividend on an annualized basis and a dividend yield of 5.77%.
 The ex-dividend date of this dividend is Tuesday, November 23rd.
 Main Street Capital’s dividend payout ratio is presently 120.00%.